sideos/sideos-did-method/README.md

 ### DID Creation

 The method-specific-id component is created as the following:
-1. generate 256 random bits and a 3 byte crypto marker
+1. generate 256 random bits
-2. create a Ed25519 key pair as a PKCS8
+2. create a key pair from the secp256k1 elliptical curve
-4. BLAKE2 hash of the public key from the PKCS8 with a length of 160 bits
+4. BLAKE2 hash of the public key from the SPKI structure in a DER format with a length of 256 bits
-3. base58 encode the hash prefixed with 3 bytes of the crypto marker
+3. base58 encode the hash

+The method-specific-id is used to create the DID following the syntax above.

 The DID created is globally unique.